-A large glass of 13% ABV wine puts a woman over the government's low risk unit guidelines.
+A large glass of 13% ABV wine puts a woman over the UK’s Chief Medical Officers' (CMO) low risk unit guidelines.
 Another small glass (125ml) will put men over the guidelines too.

 If you regularly drink over these guidelines, you could be increasing your chances of developing long-term health conditions.